 The vessel is also equipped with two davit-launched landing craft vehicle personnel (LCVP) units.
 It can carry a 2,350m² roll-on roll-off cargo deck, 7,700m³ of fuel, 400m³ of freshwater and 1,000m³ of helicopter fuel.
 It is capable of transporting 5,000t of heavy rolling armoured materiel using a crane and lift.

 Sensor and communications suite of Karel Doorman ship

-The Karel Doorman ship is equipped with Link 11 digital data communication network to provide point-to-point data communication, and identification, friend or foe (IFF) system for command and control exercises.
+The Karel Doorman ship is equipped with a Link 11 digital data communication network to provide point-to-point data communication, identification, and friend or foe (IFF) system for command and control exercises.
 It also features extensive radar systems to provide surveillance for surface-to-surface and ground-to-air operations.